-This is another special case in which we want to identify regions which are bound in two sets but not in the third.
-In our example, in wt embryos Dichaete is not bound (DDam) and SoxN is bound (SoxNDam).
+Figure 7: Scatterplot of increased binding classification of SoxNDam vs. DDam, increased binding probes are highlighted in blue and SoxN is bound (SoxNDam).
 However, in SoxN mutants (SoxN-DDam) Dichaete binds at this location to compensate for the loss of SoxN (Figure 8).
-Probes above the bound cutoff for which the average bound signal of set 1 and set 2 are larger than the difficutoff to the non-bound set 3 are identified.
+Probes above the bound cutoff for which the average bound signal of set 1 and set 2 are larger than the diff.cutoff to the non-bound set 3 are identified.
 The probes are again filtered into regions using the probes and probe.max.spacing parameters and reported in a bed file, which gives the chromosome, start, end, name and score.